 Recognition of Insurance Recoveries - If an insurance claim relates to a recovery of our losses, we recognize the recovery when it is probable and reasonably estimable.
 If our insurance claim relates to a contingent gain, we recognize the recovery when it is realized or realizable and earned.
 Amounts recoverable from our insurance carriers, if any, are included in accounts receivable.
 An insurance recovery in excess of recoverable costs relating to a business interruption claim, if any, is a reduction to cost of sales.
-An insurance recovery in excess of recoverable costs relating to a property insurance recoveries in excess of losses incurred.
+An insurance recovery in excess of recoverable costs relating to a property insurance claim, if any, is included in property insurance recoveries in excess of losses incurred.